Frequently Asked Questions

 HVAC diffusers, fire sprinkler heads and light fixtures are roughed in below gypsum board to finished ceiling height.
 Voids and penetrations not yet sealed with drywall tape are sealed with adhesive tape.
 This creates sealed substrates that do not allow air to pass through which would otherwise cause discoloration over time.
 Learn more about the installation of BASWA Systems here

-Learn more about the installation of BASWA Systems here
+Learn more about installation coordination here

 Is there a local installer in my area?